Pongal Date and Time 2020

 The main event during Pongal takes place on the second day of the four days.
 On the second day, a religious ritual or pooja is performed when rice is boiled in milk outdoors in an earthenware pot and is then symbolically offered to the Sun god along with other obligations.
 When it starts to bubble and overflow, freshly harvested rice is added and some participants blow a conch called sanggu, shout “Pongalo Pongal” and also recite “Thai Pirandhal Vazhi Pirrakum”.
 This is repeated frequently during the entire duration of this Festival.
 Then Pongal, the food variant, is served to everyone in the housePongal is a Tamil harvest festival which goes on for 4 days.
 These days correspond with the last day of the Tamil month Maargazhi to the third day of the Tamil month Thai.

 Kanu Piddi is a tradition for women and young girls, during which, females feed the birds.
 As a part of the 'kaka pidi, Kanu pidi' feast, women and girls place a feast of coloured rice, cooked vegetables, banana and sweet Pongal on ginger and turmeric leaves for cows to share and enjoy.
 They also offer the prayer for the brother-sister ties to remain strong forever and pray for their brothers well being.
-Are you facing problems in love relationship?
-Buy the 2019 Love Life + Marriage Prospects Report and get the golden guidance.
+Are you facing problems in your personal life?
+Buy the Remedial Solutions for Personal Issues Report and get them addressed.

 Kaanum Pongal, the fourth day of the festival, marks the end of Pongal festivities for the year.
 The word kaanum means 'to visit' in this context.
 Many families hold reunions on this day, while, friends and relatives receive thanks for supporting the harvest.
 Before taking their bath, all women of the house assemble in the courtyard, the leftover Pongal, along with yellow, red coloured rice and ordinary rice is placed on turmeric leaves along with betel leaves and nuts, two pieces of sugarcane and plantains.
 The womenfolk then pray for the prosperity of their home and its members.
 Another religious ritual is then performed using turmeric water, limestone and rice, and this water is sprinkled on the kolam in front of the house.